 5 Ways Video Games Can Help Kids with Special Needs

-Games that promote visual storytelling, social modeling, and language patterns can help kids with speaking, listening, and communicating.
+Games that use visual storytelling, social modeling, and language patterns can help kids with speaking, listening, and communicating.
 Learn more about communication challenges.

 Games that encourage movement -- from dancing to sports to drawing to handwriting -- strengthen muscle memory and put a name to an action.
 Learn more about motor skill challenges.

-Developing new routines, transitioning activities, and managing time are challenges for kids who struggle with executive functioning.
+Developing new routines, transitioning activities, and managing time are challenges for kids who struggle with executive functioning skills.
 Games that emphasize visual scheduling and break big jobs into smaller tasks can help.
-Learn more about organizational challenges.
+Learn more about organization challenges.